leefong123/SharePriceChecking/README.md

-1. To create an SNS topic and store its ARN in Parameter Store, run the following command
+1.To create an SNS topic and store its ARN in Parameter Store, run the following command

 $ python3 create_sns_topic.py SNSByEmail abc123@gmail.com